biostochastics/CCProfileSwitch/README.md

   Token: sk-a***
 ```

 Profile switching is instant, secure, and deterministic.
-You always know which context is active, and your credentials never touch version control or plaintext files beyond Claude Code's monitored credential file.
+You always know which context is active, and your credentials are stored securely:
+- **macOS**: All credentials in Keychain (OAuth tokens never written to disk)
+- **Linux/Windows**: Active credentials in monitored file, profiles in system credential manager

 ## Quick Start